Tree model: Indo-European model

 Young undertakes to present Adelung's classification.
 The monosyllabic type is most ancient and primitive, spoken in Asia, to the east of Eden, in the direction of Adam's exit from Eden.
 Then follows Jones' group, still without a name, but attributed to Jones: "Another ancient and extensive class of languages united by a greater number of resemblances than can well be altogether accidental."
 For this class he offers a name, "Indoeuropean," the first known linguistic use of the word, but not its first known use.
 The British East India Company was using "Indo-European commerce" to mean the trade of commodities between India and Europe.
 All the evidence Young cites for the ancestral group are the most similar words: mother, father, etc.

-Adelung's additional classes were the Tataric, the African and the American, which depend on geography and a presumed descent from Eden.
+Adelung's additional classes were the Tataric (which would later be known as the disputed family Altaic), the African and the American, which depend on geography and a presumed descent from Eden.
 Young does not share Adelung's enthusiasm for the language of paradise, and brands it as mainly speculative.

 Young's designation, successful in English, was only one of several candidates proposed between 1810 and 1867: indo-germanique (Conrad Malte-Brun, 1810), japetisk (Rasmus Christian Rask, 1815), Indo-Germanisch (Julius Klaproth, 1823), indisch-teutsch (F. Schmitthenner, 1826), sanskritisch (Wilhelm von Humboldt, 1827), indokeltisch (A. F. Pott, 1840), arioeuropeo (Graziadio Isaia Ascoli, 1854), Aryan (Max Müller, 1861) and aryaque (H. Chavée, 1867).
 These men were all polyglots and prodigies in languages.
 (Klaproth, for example, the author of the successful German-language candidate, Indo-Germanisch, who criticised Jones for his uncritical method, knew Chinese, Japanese, Tibetan and a number of other languages with their scripts.)
 The concept of a Biblical Ursprache appealed to their imagination.
 As hope of finding it gradually died they fell back on the growing concept of common Indo-European spoken by nomadic tribes on the plains of Eurasia, and although they made a good case that this language can be deduced by the methods of comparative linguistics, in fact that is not how they obtained it.
 It was the one case in which their efforts to find the Ursprache succeeded.